 During the summer, there are about 4 daily ferry departures from Piraeus and 4 from Rafina.
 In the winter, the frequency decreases, but there is always at least 1 crossing per day from Piraeus.
 The duration of the ferry trip from Piraeus (Athens) to Naxos ranges from about 3-6 hours, while the trip Rafina - Naxos lasts from about 3-7 hours, depending on the ferry.

 On Ferryhopper, you can find information about all ferry connections from Piraeus, Lavrion and Rafina to Naxos.
 Compare departure times, ticket prices and ferry companies at a glance!
+Also, check our updated guide on how to get to Naxos in 2021!

 Where to book ferry tickets online to Naxos